vivictorg/vivictpp/README.md

 `quiet, panic, fatal, error, warning, info, verbose, debug, trace`.

 ### Audio
 Audio is currently not supported in the new imgui UI.
-If vivictpp is started with the `--disable-imgui` flag, audio is supported.

-## Known issues

-* Audio sync is less than perfect
+It might be supported in the future.

 ## Code standard